devpi/devpi/doc/userman/devpi_concepts.rst

 - A user can use the index from another user as the base for one of her/his index:

-   Suppose that Sophie has the same index hierarchy as Emilie (*/sophie/prod* -> */sophie/dev*) but wants to experiment with a package emilie is currently working on and stored in */emilie/dev*, Sophie could create a sub index */sophie/fiddle*, using both his and emilie's dev index [#f3]_, which would look like::
+   Suppose that Sophie has the same index hierarchy as Emilie (*/sophie/prod* -> */sophie/dev*) but wants to experiment with a package Emilie is currently working on and stored in */emilie/dev*, Sophie could create a sub index */sophie/fiddle*, using both her and Emilie's dev index [#f3]_, which would look like::

       $ devpi getjson http://localhost:3141/sophie